 (a) An investor who feels that the price of a particular security is going to fall.

-(b) An investor who expects the price of particular share to rise.
+(b) An investor who expects the price of a particular share to rise.

-150. A great deal of Foreign Direct Investment ( FDI ) to India comes from Mauritius than from many major and mature economics like UK and France.
+150. A great deal of Foreign Direct Investment (FDI) to India comes from Mauritius than from many major and mature economies like UK and France.
 Why?

 (a) India has preference for certain countries as regards receiving FDI.

-(b) India has doubled taxation avoidance agreement with Mauritius.
+(b) India has double taxation avoidance agreement with Mauritius.